Related Areas of Study:

 As a student in this program, you will become critically aware of the diverse functions of the media and how it affects society and culture.
 Now more than ever, people expect 24-hour news coverage at their fingertips.
 At NCC, you'll develop highly professional skills to write informative content in a timely manner.
 Not only will you learn about traditional media, but you'll learn how to create online content as technology evolves.

 Two program concentrations are available at NCC: journalism and business writing.
 The business writing concentration focuses on the application of journalism skills in a corporate public relations setting and other business communications.

 Northampton's journalism concentration teaches you the basics of writing for print and online media, with an emphasis on researching and developing content.
 You will also learn to write engaging articles consistent with AP style guidelines, while understanding your ethical and legal responsibilities as a journalist.

-Students of the program also become critically aware of the diverse functions of the media - entertainment, information, propaganda, ideology - and how they affect society and culture.
-Students in this major are required to participate in the college newspaper, The Commuter.
+Students in this major's journalism track are required to participate in the college newspaper, The Commuter.
 Opportunities arise during the semester to engage in discussions with reporters and bloggers both inside and outside the news media.
-These events, usually held in a community room open to everyone, are sponsored by the Journalism, Media & Professional Writing program or The Commuter.
+These events, usually held in a community room open to everyone, are sponsored by the Journalism, Media, and Professional Writing program or The Commuter.

 Degrees We Offer